satyapraneet63/obsidian/6 - Main Notes/How do you think this course will help your academic plans and-or career ambition? Not more than 1200 characters..md

 Status:
 Tags:
 ## How do you think this course will help your academic plans and/or career ambition?
 Not more than 1200 characters.
+---
+### V 1
 Product design's nature as a discipline that marries material science, manufacturing techniques and ergonomics in a complete package, excites me.
 An institute like NID is the perfect seeding ground(?) for this process-driven, experimental approach.
 I intend to be someone at the forefront of 3D printed design and manufacture, leveraging its unique strengths alongside those of more exotic material.
 I also harbour entrepreneurial ambitions that align with my intentions.
 I am pursuing this currently, but I desire expert guidance and exposure that I can only find at NID.
+I have experience working as a DevOps engineer, which has taught me to think big-picture of systems, automation and scalability.
+When I was gifted a 3D printer, a whole new world was opened up for me.
+I started off using the printer just as a tool to make trinkets, toys and later utility items using PLA.
+I later started printing using PETG and ABS, noting the different material properties and limitations.
+I started combining my training in electronics with my hobby to create a home theatre system for myself.
+I took my first steps into entrepreneurship when I started making merchandise for my friend's coffee shop.
+I also learned of using TPU to make daily use objects and was blown away to learn that 3D printed shoes are being researched currently.
+Researching viable products, modelling, customizing and then printing them reliably and consistently exposed many of my current shortcomings with both theory and practice.
+I am using resources available to me through T-Hub in Hyderabad.
+In order to level up my knowledge of basic principles of design as well as materials and manufacturing, I should aim to learn at the best institute in India for this.
+I am drawn to the culture of experimentation and iterative improvement at NID.
+Through the product design studios, material labs, and collaborative projects, I aim to explore how additive manufacturing can push the boundaries of human-centric design.
+#### Issues:
+Too much fluff.
+Meandering sentences.
+Too many complex sentences.
+No central story.
+Connection from who i am --> work/training as engineer --> ambition as designer not clear

+---
+### V 2
+Product Design excites me as its a complete marriage of material science, manufacturing and human ergonomics.
+I see the M.Des from NID as the foundation for transitioning from a process-driven, iterative workflow to a complete design paradigm.
+My long term ambition is to push the boundaries of additive manufacturing in both design and material.
+My experience as a DevOps engineer has trained me to think big-picture in terms of systems, automation and scalability.
+My experience with 3D printing has taught me prototyping, iteration and consumer-centric design.
+It has also helped me develop my entrepreneurial appetite.

+---
+### V 3
+I see the M.Des from NID as the foundation for transitioning from a process-driven, iterative workflow to a complete design paradigm.

 ---
 ###### References